-“I have an extra one, now that my sisters moved out.
+“I have an extra one, now that my sisters all moved out.
 Let’s go get it.”

 We walk to his house.
 The two of them carry a large set up to my room.
 Then they get several arm chairs.
 Robby is in decorator mode.
-I realize he’s moving the club house from his room to mine.
+I realize he is moving the club house from his room to mine.
 I tell them to get an ashtray.
-Soon there’s a stereo and records set up.
+Soon there is a stereo and records set up.
 I draw the line at the drums.

 By that night, the word is out.
 I have six stoners hanging out in my room.
-Jace passes out in an arm-chair and doesn’t remember me moving him to the bed.
+Jace passes out in an arm-chair and does not remember me moving him to the bed.

-When I wake up, he’s lying there staring at me.
+When I wake up in the morning, he is lying there staring at me.